How can the vet help me with grooming my dog?

 For short-haired breeds, thorough brushing in spring and autumn during moulting is sufficient.
 As the hair is very short, it cannot become tangled or matted.
 Dirt can also not get trapped in it so easily.

-Look out for dandruff in animals
+Look out for dandruff in dogs

 Dandruff in dogs and cats is generally harmless and is usually associated with moulting.

-If your pet has dandruff and if it also suffers from itching, a vet should be consulted.
+If your dog has dandruff and if it also suffers from itching, a vet should be consulted.
 Dandruff is often a sign of disease.
 For example, chronic diseases, allergies, parasite infestation or diabetes can be expressed in the form of flaking skin.
 An examination by the vet will provide information about the cause of the dandruff so that the appropriate treatment can be started.
 A blood test is often necessary also for investigation, as some internal diseases are revealed through poor skin condition, so they ultimately are not a skin disease.

-Don’t overdo cat and dog grooming
+Don’t overdo dog grooming

 Grooming should not be overdone as this can also produce health problems.
 For instance, you should not bathe your dog too often.
 When long thick fur becomes wet several times a day, it often doesn’t dry properly.
 The moisture can then promote infections of the animal’s skin.
 Brushing too often can also remove many healthy hairs.